apigeecs/apigee-deploy-grunt-plugin/README.md

 The easiest way to use this plugin is by leveraging Yeoman.
 Follow Getting Started from [Apigee API Proxy Generator](https://github.com/dzuluaga/generator-apigee-deploy-grunt-api#getting-started).

 # Steps to get started (deprecated)
+Getting started with Yeoman is much easier than following steps above.
+You no longer need to folow these steps unless you want learn how to use Git Submodules.

 **Prerequisites: Node.js and NPM**

 **Optional tools: Git.
 You can still use this plugin without Git, however manual steps will be required to initialize common folder.**